tommygustafson/indiana-jones-altar-pi-pico/README.md

   - Example code for SPI
     --> https://stackoverflow.com/questions/73194125/select-apdu-command-on-raspberry-pi-pico-with-pn532-repond-nothing

-Basic arrangement
+Basic arrangement / wiring diagrams
-- Pi Pico #1 -> runs altar_pn532.py which drives the PN532 RFID reader, controls linear actuator and sends commands to other devices with RFM69 packet radio
+- Pi Pico #1 -> the main altar and pedestal
+  - runs altar_pn532.py which drives the PN532 RFID reader, controls linear actuator and sends commands to other devices with RFM69 packet radio
   - Plan to also drive small speaker to play sound file (presume mp3) of grinding rock as the altar pedestal moves up / down
   - Guide to mp3 playback on Pico: https://learn.adafruit.com/mp3-playback-rp2040/pico-mp3

 - Pi Pico #2,... -> runs listen-act.py, which receives the RFID key tag string via RFM69 packet radio and can then perform actions based on this tag

-For editing python code on the Pico, recommend using Thonny or Mu Editor
-- If using CircuitPython, no specific requirements
-- If using Micropython, recommend Thonny

 -------------------------------------

-Wiring diagram and modules used on Pi zero
-- runs altar_pn532.py which drives the PN532 RFID reader, controls linear actuator and sends commands to other devices with ESP322 radio

 Other libraries required:
 - Need to use the current Adafruit Circuitpython bundle